snemarch/treeshift/README.md

 * Add timing traces to reply HTTP headers.
 * Endpoint for generating a large amount of test data.
 Large number of trees, fair amount of width+depth.
   Use a PRNG with static seed so test results are reproducible.
-* Package the application as Docker image, add to docker-compose.yml.
-Should probably integrate with Gradle build, but can do Dockerfile and shell script if pressed for time.
 * Document endpoints.
 Perhaps Swagger annotations or a yaml, perhaps just text here since they're simple.
 * Index on OrgUnit.parentId?
 * Index on OrgUnit.rootId? — probably a good idea to make a partial index on `(parentId = null)`, so tree